Gushcloud International

 Gushcloud International is a global influencer, entertainment, and talent acquisition company.
 It is headquartered in Singapore and began in 2011.

 History

 Althea Lim and Vincent Ha are the co-founders of Gushcloud International, which has offices in Singapore, Malaysia, Indonesia, Thailand, Philippines, Vietnam, South Korea, Japan, and the US, and 300+ employees.
 Gushcloud International works with influencers, content creators, and celebrities in Asia.
 The establishment has five working units: marketing, talent, investment, entertainment, and technology.

-In 2015, Yello Digital Marketing Global (YDMG), based in South Korea, gained control of the company by buying 62% shares for USD 7.5 million but in November 2018, the co-founders bought back the 62% shareholding from investor YDMG for USD 8.2 million.
+In 2015, Yello Digital Marketing Global (YDMG), based in South Korea, gained control of the company by buying 62% of its shares for USD 7.5 million but in November 2018, the co-founders bought back the 62% shareholding from investor YDMG for USD 8.2 million.
 Between 2015 - 2018, it grew from three to nine markets.

 Russell Simmons, the co-founder of Def Jam Recordings, became the President in September 2019.